SEL-Columbia/networker/README.md

 lookups in sublinear time.
 The core MST algorithm is largely influenced by Boruvka Meets Nearest Neighbors [1].

+Spatial Index
+--
+Nodal coordinates are stored in a KDTree for efficient k-nearest neighbor lookups.
+Due to the periodicity in geodetic coordinate systems, the points are first projected into 3D cartesian space to preserve adjacency.

 [1] Mariano Tepper, Marta Mejail, Pablo Muse, Andres Almansa.
 Boruvka Meets Nearest Neighbors.
 2011. <hal-00583120>